GoogleChrome/lighthouse-ci/docs/configuration.md

 ### Custom headers for running the wizard

-If you're running the `lhci server` behind an reverse proxy or any other component that requires some `extra headers` you can configure them in the wizard section `extraHeaders`.
+If you're running the `lhci server` behind a reverse proxy or any other component that requires some extra headers you can configure them in the wizard section `extraHeaders`.

 ```json
 {